Godzilla (2014 film): Legendary production

 In August 2009, rumors surfaced that Legendary was in talks with Toho to produce a new American Godzilla film to be released in 2012.
 On March 29, 2010, Legendary officially announced its acquisition of the Godzilla license and plans to produce a new film with Warner Bros. co-producing and co-financing.
 Legendary's Godzilla would be closer to the Toho version and avoid connections with the 1998 film.
 Producer and then-CEO of Legendary Thomas Tull elaborated on Legendary's plans: "Our plans are to produce the Godzilla that we, as fans, would want to see.
 We intend to do justice to those essential elements that have allowed this character to remain as pop culturally relevant for as long as it has."
 Film producers Dan Lin, Roy Lee, Doug Davison and Legendary's Thomas Tull and Jon Jashni were added to the project as producers to work with Rogers, Banno and Okuhira.
 Legendary financed 75% of the film's budget while Warner Bros. financed 25%.
 As a slate finance partner of Warner Bros., RatPac-Dune Entertainment had a minority stake ownership over the film, as well as other Warner Bros. titles.

-At the 3D Summit conference held in September 2010 at Universal Studios, producer Brian Rogers confirmed a targeted release date for 2012, the reboot will be a live-action project featuring a fully computer-generated Godzilla battling two other monsters rather than simply the military as seen in Emmerich's 1998 film.
+At the 3D Summit conference held in September 2010 at Universal Studios, producer Brian Rogers confirmed a targeted release date for 2012, and that the reboot would be a live-action project featuring a fully CGI Godzilla battling two other monsters rather than simply the military as seen in Emmerich's 1998 film.
 Rogers also confirmed that the two Godzilla head designs online rumored to have been designed by Legendary and sent to Toho for approval were fake.
-Rogers also stressed his and Legendary's wish to revive Godzilla in the same fashion Legendary had revived Batman.
+Rogers also stressed his and Legendary's wish to revive Godzilla in the same fashion Legendary had revived Batman with Batman Begins (2005).